The Night Watch 1642 by Rembrandt Van Rijn | Oil Painting Reproduction

 Price: $398.00

-Rembrandt Night Watch painting is officially titled the “Militia Company of District II under the Command of Captain Frans Banninck Cocq”.
-It is an oil on canvas painting that the Rijksmuseum holds in Amsterdam and is one of the most famous Rembrandt paintings.
+Rembrandt's famous Night Watch painting is officially titled the “Militia Company of District II under the Command of Captain Frans Banninck Cocq”.
+It is an oil on canvas painting on display at the Rijksmuseum in Amsterdam and is one of Rembrandt's most famous paintings.

 When was the Night Watch painted?

-Painted in 1642, The Night Watch is a true masterpiece of the Dutch Golden Age and places Rembrandt at the vanguard of Dutch Golden Age artists.
+Painted in 1642, The Night Watch is a true masterpiece of the Dutch Golden Age, placing Rembrandt van Rijn at the forefront of Dutch Golden Age artists.

-The large scale of the painting has led scholars to debate where Rembrandt could have painted the group portrait as his studio was too small.
+The large scale of the painting has led scholars to debate where Rembrandt could have painted the group portrait, as his studio was too small to accommodate it.

 Where did Rembrandt paint The Night Watch?

-As well as the sheer size of the painting, Rembrandt’s Night Watch painting demonstrates his proficiency with light and shadow.
-The artist employs the technique of “tenebrism,” which, from Italian, literally translates as “gloomy and mysterious”.
+As well as the sheer size of his famous painting, Rembrandt’s Night Watch demonstrates his proficiency with light and shadow.
+The artist employs the technique of “tenebrism,” which, from the Italian, literally translates as “gloomy and mysterious.”
 The style incorporates particularly strong chiaroscuro (bold contrasts between light and dark), with darker tones dominating.
 Similarly to theater spotlights used today, it adds excellent drama and movement to Rembrandt’s famous painting.

 Within the work, Rembrandt depicts the Night Watch company led by Captain Frans Banninck Cocq and his lieutenant, Willem van Ruytenburch.
 Cocq appears in black with a red sash, while Ruytenburch is in yellow with a white sash.
-Within Dutch Golden Age art, yellow commonly referenced victory.
+Within Dutch Golden Age art, yellow was commonly associated with victory.

-The viewer's gaze falls on the most significant figures in the composition, situated in the center.
-An enigmatic woman in the background emerges, carrying a chicken referencing the militia’s traditional emblems and signifying a (dead) defeated enemy.
+The viewer's gaze is drawn to the most significant figures in the composition, which are situated in the center.
+An enigmatic woman in the background emerges, carrying a chicken, referencing the militia’s traditional emblems and signifying a (dead) defeated enemy.
 The woman also holds the militia's goblet, while the man in front wears a helmet with an oak leaf, another company emblem.

-Why is the painting smaller than initially painted?
+Why is the painting smaller than it was initially painted?

-While this practice is shocking now, this was common at the time.
+While this practice is shocking now, it was common at the time.
 Despite this, the cropping resulted in two characters on the left-hand side disappearing from existence.

 To this day, these sections of the portrait are still missing.
-We only know the original composition from a Gerrit Lundens copy hanging in the National Gallery, London.
+We only know the original composition from a Gerrit Lundens copy, which hangs in the National Gallery, London.

-In 2021, these missing sections were recreated by Amsterdam’s Rijksmuseum using Lunden’s copy and artificial intelligence techniques.
+In 2021, these missing sections were recreated by Amsterdam’s Rijksmuseum using Lunden’s copy and AI techniques.
 The lieutenants appear slightly off-center, reintroducing blank space into the painting.
-These additions created a dynamic feeling of marching towards the left, thought more representative of Rembrandt’s original composition.
+These additions created a dynamic feeling of marching to the left, which is more representative of Rembrandt’s original composition.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.